B2b market segmentation: your step-by-step guide

 With refined segmentation comes elevated marketing efforts and higher-quality leads!
 With any luck, this will drive up your customer retention rates (and, therefore, their lifetime value).

 A strong marketing segmentation strategy focuses on customers more likely to advocate for your brand.
-More satisfied customers lead to glowing reviews, and you can harness the power of those recommendations and build a referral marketing strategy.
+More satisfied customers lead to glowing reviews, and you can harness the power of those recommendations to grow your customer base through referrals.

 B2B customer segmentation methods